apache/spark/UPDATING.md

 `~/airflow/airflow.cfg` instead of `$AIRFLOW_HOME/airflow.cfg`.
 Now airflow
 will discover its config file using the `$AIRFLOW_CONFIG` and `$AIRFLOW_HOME` environment variables rather than checking for the presence of a file.

-### New `dag_discovery_safe_mode` config option

-If `dag_discovery_safe_mode` is enabled, only check files for DAGs if they contain the strings "airflow" and "DAG".
-For backwards compatibility, this option is enabled by default.

 ### Changes in Google Cloud Platform related operators